blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_05 3.md

 -----
 ## 5.2 Learning Goals
-After reading the suggested textbook section and practicing the problems you should be able to$\ldots$
+After reading the suggested textbook section and practicing the problems you should be able to&hellip;

 - Understand *pH* as an **acidity function**.
 - Understand **how** the Hammett acidity function **is determined** for various acid mixtures.